 The agitated leaching vessels are designed by Glencore Technology and are known as the Albion Leach Reactor.
 The Albion Leach Reactor is agitated using dual hydrofoil impellers and oxygen is introduced to the leach slurry at supersonic velocity to improve mass transfer efficiency and ensure efficient oxidation of the sulphides.
 The Albion Leach Reactor is designed to operate at close to the boiling point of the slurry, and excess heat generated from the oxidation process is removed through humidification of the vessel off gases.

 For more details on Albion Process™ Installations, click here.

 Read more about:

 Glencore Technology develops, markets and supports technologies for the global mining, mineral processing and metals extraction industries.
-They have offices in Australia, South Africa, Canada, Chile and Russia, and is a wholly owned subsidiary of Glencore, an international group listed on the London and Hong Kong stock exchanges.
-For further information please visit the main .
+They have offices in Australia, South Africa, Canada and Chile, and is a wholly owned subsidiary of Glencore, an international group listed on the London and Hong Kong stock exchanges.
+For further information please visit the main Glencore Technology's website.